 What kinds of remote research are available?

-Is there funding available for remote research?
+Is there funding available for research, whether conducted remotely or in-person?

 What is the difference between being a research assistant and taking EPS 91?